bkaganyildiz/-OpenGL-and-Programmable-Shaders/README.md

 I have implemented a camera flight mode to be able to fly over the visualized terrain.
 The camera will have a gaze direction, which will be modeled by two angles for pitch and yaw.

+In order to run successfully clone or download it as zip :

+open zip

+cd -OpenGL-and-Programmable-Shaders

+tar -xzvf glm.tar.gz

+make

+./hw3 <path of your image >

 Some of the keyboard shortcuts :

 'q' keyboard key disable the texture color